 Via N. D'alfonso, 1.

-An Albanian village in the Greek Sila whose origins go back to .
+An Albanian village in the Greek Sila whose origins go back to c .
 896; it has preserved the language and traditions of its ancient origins.
 The mother church, dedicated to Sant'Attanasio, is particularly interesting.

 This time we are heading towards the Ionian Sea and the vast plain traversed by the River Crati (Crathis) where the ancient city of Sybarisonce stood.
 Almost nothing remains of Greek Sybaris – apart from the appealing legend of its refined customs, sophisticated tastes and enjoyment of douceur de vivre .
 The nineteenth-century archaeologist and writer François Lenormant wrote a brilliant, nostalgic account of Greek Sybaris which almost reconciles us to the complete disappearance of the ancient city.
 Here, the attraction for travellers is not so much the ruins and antiquities (Italy has grander and better-preserved sites), but rather the fascinating historical and philological reconstructions and the tales of the archaeologists who worked there – for the ‘restoration' of Sybaris also comes about through the power of words.
 Posterity has never indulged in the same nostalgic regret for the theocratic city of Croton (today's Crotone) – ruled by the puritanical and mystical aristocrat Pythagoras, and Sybaris' enemy and merciless conqueror – as for the beautiful Epicurean city of Sybaris.
 In ancient times, the plain of Sybaris was extremely fertile.
 It later became a malarial swamp, inhabited by herds of black buffalo and feverish, wan peasants.
 The land has now been reclaimed and is once again thriving – although the scenery has paid the inevitable price.